Say goodbye to dry overcooked grilled chicken, and say hello to moist, succulent, and flavorful Smoked Spatchcock Chicken.

 Instructions

 - To make the smoked chicken rub, combine the chili powder, garlic powder, brown sugar, kosher salt, and ground black pepper in a small bowl.
-Pat the chicken dry with a paper towel and use a pastry brush to coat the chicken with olive oil.
-Sprinkle the rub evenly over the entire chicken and let it sit covered for one to twenty-four hours.
-If the chicken isn’t going to be smoked within the hour, be sure to keep it refrigerated.
-If it is refrigerated, take it out of the fridge about one hour before cooking to allow it to come to room temperature.
+Pat the poultry dry with a paper towel and use a pastry brush to coat the chicken with olive oil.
+Sprinkle the rub evenly over the entire bird and let it sit covered for one to twenty-four hours.
+If the chicken isn't going to be smoked within the hour, be sure to keep it refrigerated.
+If refrigerated, take it out of the fridge about one hour before cooking to allow it to come to room temperature.

 - When ready to smoke the chicken, prepare your grill or smoker according to the manufacturer’s directions.
 For a Big Green Egg, add a layer of charcoal, then sprinkle a handful of wood chips or a chunk or two of wood.
 Add another layer of charcoal and another layer of chips and light the fire.
 Preheat the Egg to 250 degrees F. Add the plate-setter, then the cooking grid.